kaidez/work-off-dom-tutorial/README.md

     .attr() //a jQuery method

 ##Grab the slides!!!
-The slide deck used in this tutorial contains links to some great learning resources and can be viewed [here](http://slides.kaidez.com/work-off-dom/).
+The slide deck used in this tutorial contains links to some great learning resources and can be viewed [here &raquo;](http://slides.kaidez.com/work-off-dom/).

 thanx!!!
-kaidez
+-kaidez